chalk/wrap-ansi/readme.md

 Type: `boolean`<br>
 Default: `true`

-By default, a line will be split at a space.
-When set to `false`, it can break words into two as well.
+By default, an attempt is made to split words at spaces, ensuring that they don't extend past the configured columns.
+If wordWrap is `false`, each column will instead be completely filled splitting words as necessary.

 ## Related